-Nathan has been in the recovery treatment field for the last 4 years.
+Nathan was born and raised in Arizona.
+After a fairly worry-free childhood, Nathan found himself trying drugs and alcohol in his mid-teens.
+After graduating high school, Nathan’s drug and alcohol use spiraled out of control landing him in jail, drug treatment programs and eventually ended up being homeless.
+Years of continued drug abuse would continue to push him down further until there was literally nothing left.
+In 2005, Nathan had finally hit rock bottom.
+He moved to Prescott, Arizona where he started his journey to recovery.
+He started to immerse himself in the 12-step fellowship, hoping to repair the damage of his past and grow into the person he wanted to be.
+Since September 15, 2005, Nathan has been in recovery and life has continued to get better every step of his way.
+In recovery, Nathan met his now wife Jasmine, earned both his associate’s and bachelor’s degrees, bought a home and welcomed his son, Remington, into the world.
+Nathan has been in the recovery treatment field for over 4 years.
 He has worked as a group therapist, client advocate specialist, admissions director and program manager.
 Nathan’s personal success in recovery gives him the ability to empathize with those entering the Liberty Bay Recovery Center program.
 His understanding of the disease and where it can take you gives him the ability to help those trying to break the cycle of substance abuse and show them that there is a different way to live and it can be attained by anyone who works for it.

 Briana was born and raised in New Hampshire.
 She spent some time traveling cross-country and lived in the Bay area of California for a few months, before becoming a Maine resident in early 2017.
 Briana spent 9+ years working in the restaurant industry and went to college for Restaurant Management.
 A few years later, she decided the restaurant life wasn’t for her and desired a job that would make a bigger impact.
 In September of 2017, Briana took on the job as Administrative Lead at Liberty Bay.
 She is very grateful to have the opportunity to be a part of such an amazing team who is truly dedicated to helping others.

 Leslie was born and raised in Massachusetts.
-Throughout her adolescent years she always felt she had to be better, and do better than her peers.
-This type of behavior, both positively and negatively followed her into her early 20’s.
+Throughout her adolescent years she always felt she had to be better and do better than her peers.
+This type of behavior both positively and negatively followed her into her early 20’s.
 She attended Mitchell College in New London, CT where she was very successful in a decorated soccer career.
 Unfortunately, this is when Leslie found herself experimenting with drugs to try to fit in.
 Prescription pain pills and Heroin took over her life in 2010.
-She was unable to finish college and thus started her countless trips to detox, rehabs, IOP’s, suboxone maintenance clinics, vivitrol shots, broken relationships, depression, and thoughts of suicide.
+She was unable to finish college and thus started her countless trips to detox, rehabs, IOP’s, suboxone maintenance clinics, vivitrol shots, broken relationships, depression and thoughts of suicide.
 In 2014 Leslie was broken and tired.
 She was given an opportunity to move to Portland, ME where she dove into the steps and broke away from her selfish behaviors.
 Leslie has been able to maintain her sobriety since January 28th, 2014.
 She continues to work a program in the 12 Steps of AA, keeping her sobriety as her first priority.
-She is grateful for the opportunity to be a part of the Liberty Bay team, where she gets to work with individuals on a daily basis who come in just as broken and desperate as she once was, and leave Liberty Bay with a new-found outlook on life.
+She is grateful for the opportunity to be a part of the Liberty Bay team, where she gets to work with individuals on a daily basis who come in just as broken and desperate as she once was and leave Liberty Bay with a new-found outlook on life.

 Adam was born and raised in the beautiful state of Maine.
-After struggling for years and multiple failed attempts at sobriety Adam decided to surrender to a program and follow suggestions.
+After struggling for years and having multiple failed attempts at sobriety, Adam decided to surrender to a program and follow suggestions.
 A fresh start was exactly what was needed and now Adam is back in Maine and being of service to those in his community who are struggling.
 Adam is one of the Admissions Coordinators here at Liberty Bay and enjoys being able to help those still struggling discover that recovery is possible.

 Scott Davis, M.D.